redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 nfd-controller-manager-78758c57f7-7xfh4   2/2     Running   0          48s
 ```

-After Install the NFD Operator, you Create instance that installs the `nfd-master` and one `nfd-worker` pod for each compute node in the `openshift-nfd` namespace.
+After you install the NFD Operator, you create the instance that installs the `nfd-master` and `nfd-worker` pods for each compute node in the `openshift-nfd` namespace.

 Create an NodeFeatureDiscovery instance via the CLI or UI (recommended).
 Pay attention the `spec.operand.image` from quay.io, the `sources.pci.deviceClassWhitelist`, and `sources.pci.deviceLabelFields`